juwonlo-tech/COVID-19-Project/README.md

    - K-Nearest Neighbour - 98.08%
    - Support Vector Machine - 98.14%

 The Random Forest is the most accurate model for predicting mortality in this instance closely followed by the decision tree.
 A system such as this can help health care workers to identify the patients with the highest risk of death and therefore prioritize their care.
-While the 98.18% accuracy looks very good, the error rate of 1.82% may be a bit a concern for the healthcare sector considering human lives are in view.
+While the 98.18% accuracy looks very good, the error rate of 1.82% may be a bit of a concern for the healthcare sector considering human lives are in view.

 The jupyter notebook for this project is available on: https://github.com/juwonlo-tech/COVID-19-Project/blob/main/Covid%20Project.ipynb